vshanthi5831/Assignment/README.md

 ### 💬 Notes

-* No Spring Boot or Java setup is required.
 * This project focuses on **understanding webhooks**, **axios**, and **SQL solving logic**.
 * The webhook acts as your dynamic submission endpoint.
 * `axios` helps in sending structured POST requests easily.